A IS FOR AGRICULTURE, ARCHAEOLOGY, ARCHITECTURE, & ART

 Indonesia had many UNESCO World Heritage sites.
 The newest site is the Borobudur Temple Compounds that consists of 3 Buddhist temples in Central Java, Borobudur, and Mendut, and Pawon that were probably built during the 8th–9th centuries.
 In 1999, Lorentz National Park was made a UNESCO World Heritage Site.
 It is the only protected area in the world to incorporate a continuous, intact transect from snowcap to tropical marine environment, including extensive lowland wetlands.
 In 1991, Ujung Kulon National Park was designated a UNESCO World Heritage site.
 Several species of endangered plants and animals can be found there, the Javan rhinoceros being the most seriously under threat.
 The country has several Biosphere Reserves and Protected Areas.

 Indonesia had about 400 VOLCANOES and about 150 are active.
 The most active volcanoes are Mount Kelud and Mount Merapi on Java island.
 The country sits between the most active seismic regions in the world, the Pacific Ring of Fire and the Alpide belt.
-Being sandwiched between such seismicity has meant the islands experience some of the strongest earthquakes and most powerful volcanic eruptions in the world.
+Sandwiched between such seismicity has meant the islands experience some of the strongest earthquakes and most powerful volcanic eruptions in the world.
 The subduction of the Indian oceanic plate beneath the Eurasian continental plate formed the volcanic arc in western Indonesia.
 In 2014 Mount Gamalama erupted.
 In 2016, Mount Mount Sinabung and Mount Mount Rinjani erupted.
 In January 2017, Mount Sinabung continued into its 4th year of eruptions.
 The eruption of Krakatoa in 1883 was one of the deadliest and most destructive volcanic eruptions in recorded history.
 Lake Toba is the largest volcanic lake in the world.
+Mount Agung Volcano spewed ash and stream on the Indonesian island of Bali in November 2017, its first eruption since 1963.

 The WEATHER in Indonesia can be split into two seasons - wet and dry.
 In most regions, the dry season spans from May to September, with the rains falling between October and April.
 There are some regional exceptions.
 In Sumatra it rains from October to January in the north, and November to February in the south.
 Sulawesi, with its unusual shape, also experiences slightly different weather patterns and rainfall can be expected in the northern regions of the island during June and July.
 Sulawesi, with its unusual shape, also experiences slightly different weather patterns and rainfall can be expected in the northern regions of the island during June and July.
 The combination of high population density and high levels of biodiversity makes Indonesia one of the most vulnerable countries to the impacts of climate change.
 Click HERE to see the current weather in Indonesia.